Sam-Yeon/Sam-Yeon/README.md

 ## What I'm learning
 I'm currently learning to become a front-end web developer.
 At the same time I take a strong interest in the cybersecurity domain, especially the penetration testing field.

-Right now, I have a little knowledge of:
+My current knowledge base includes:

 * Ports and basic cybersecurity concepts
 * HTML, CSS, and JavaScript